ZDDduesseldorf/HandScanAI/backend/pipelines/README.md

 ### Use the initial data pipeline

 Before using the pipeline, make sure all the necessary paths for loading and saving the images and other data are updated/ correct.
 For an extensive explanation for the respective usecases and the possible flags, see the docstrings of `setup_new_project_data` or `bulk_import_calculations` in `manage.py`.
+Make sure the necessary docker-containers are up as well.

-The pipeline can be run from the `/backend`-folder via console: e.g. `python manage.py setup_new_project_data`.
+The pipeline can then be run from the `/backend`-folder via console: e.g. `python manage.py setup_new_project_data`.
 (Windows.
 For other ways to use `manage.py` by running python from the console, see `README` under `/backend`).